 Students may count one course in creative writing toward the major.

-Students may count any two literature courses outside the department toward the English major, including foreign-literature courses (with a primary focus on literature rather than on language instruction), or literature courses offered by the Department of Theater and Dance (with a primary emphasis on literature not production).
+Students may count any two literature courses outside the department toward the English major, including a) foreign-literature courses (with a primary focus on literature rather than on language instruction).
 Foreign-literature courses include those focusing on Greek and Latin literature; the English department strongly recommends that majors take a course in Homer, Virgil, Ovid, or classical mythology.
-These courses are listed under the Program in Classical and Medieval Studies.
+These courses are listed under the Program in Classical and Medieval Studies. b) literature courses offered by the Department of Theater and Dance (with a primary emphasis on literature not production).

 Creative Writing.
 English majors may elect a program in creative writing.
 This program is intended to complement and enhance the English major and to add structure and a sense of purpose to those students already committed to creative writing.
 Students who wish to write a creative thesis must undertake this program.